 Total exceeds 100% due to rounding

-in California and eighth in the nation among top universities awarding bachelor's degrees to Hispanics.
+in California and fifth in the nation among top universities awarding bachelor's degrees to Hispanics.

 - CSUF generates $1 billion in regional and statewide economic activity annually.